brendanlandis/slownames/README.md

+TODO
+- Find a replacement for https://www.npmjs.com/package/turndown
+- revise this doc

 - remove duplicates from band selector dropdown
 - get New Post form sending a new post correctly
 - get edit post functionality working